 The old Nokia SMS ringtone ‘bip bip beep beep bip bip’ represents the letters SMS in Morse code.

 Tim Berners-Lee also created the phrase “World Wide Web” in 1990.
-I think if www does not exist then technology facts also not exist.
+I think if www does not exist then our site that providing technology facts also not exist.

 3. This was the first photo uploaded on the Internet.